Trump tweets, stays out of sight for hours after shootings

 Trump’s language about immigrants, and his hardline policies, loomed over the El Paso shooting.

-The president has also repeatedly been denounced for being slow to criticize acts of violence carried out by white nationalists, or deem them acts of domestic terrorism, most notably when he declared there were good people on “both sides” of the 2017 deadly clash in Charlottesville.
+The president also has repeatedly been denounced for being slow to criticize acts of violence carried out by white nationalists, or deem them acts of domestic terrorism, most notably when he declared there were good people on “both sides” of the deadly clash in Charlottesville in 2017.
 The number of hate groups has surged to record highs under Trump’s presidency, according to the Southern Poverty Law Center.

 Other Democratic candidates also slammed Trump’s lack of response.